Should you choose a niche that you love?

 If this is your first site

-For most people who are just getting into web publishing, I would suggest going with a niche that you know well and at least like.
+Having said that, for most people who are just getting into web publishing, I would suggest considering a niche that you know relatively well and at least like.
 Especially if your time is limited and you can’t spend more than 10-15 hours a week on your site.

 Choosing a niche that you like, or love will probably be easier for you, for several reasons –